IRAQ: THE NEW LANDMINE EMERGENCY

 At the camps set up by MAG’s humanitarian partners – often on land that has been made safe from improvised landmines and unexploded ordnance by our teams – people who've been displaced by the violence are provided with tented shelter and basic supplies.

-With temperatures due to drop – winters are cold and wet in northern Iraq – what they want most is to get home as soon as possible, once the violence has ceased.
+What they want most is to get home as soon as possible once the violence has ceased.

 But people are losing lives, limbs and livelihoods as they return to extensive contamination from landmines and booby traps in their homes, villages and fields.
 We are in a race against time to get to these brutal, indiscriminate killers.